EPCCed/eidf-docs/docs/services/gpuservice/index.md

 # Overview

+The EIDF GPU Service is a GPU cluster shared across EIDF projects that allows for large GPU resource allocations.

+However, during periods of high usage Kubernetes jobs may be queued whilst waiting for resources to become available on the cluster.

+The EIDF GPU Service is separate to the EIDF VM provisioning service with GPUs mounted directly to project VMs which only offers 2 GPUs per VM.

+Users still need an EIDF VM to access the EIDF GPU Service.

+The EIDF VM can be a low resource VM (~4 CPUs and ~16 Gb Memory) to act as a login node to the cluster or a higher resource VM if data pre/post-processing is required before/after using the GPU cluster.

+Please refrain from requesting access to the EIDF GPU Service and requesting VMs with GPUs mounted directly.

 The EIDF GPU Service (EIDFGPUS) uses Nvidia A100 GPUs as accelerators.

-The EIDF GPU Service is a shared resource which allows for larger GPU resource allocations.

-However, during periods of high usage Kubernetes Jobs may be queued whilst waiting for resources to become available on the cluster.

-This service is separate to the EIDF OpenStack provisioning with GPUs mounted directly to project VMs which only offers 2 GPUs per VM.

 Full Nvidia A100 GPUs are connected to 40GB of dynamic memory.

 Multi-instance usage (MIG) GPUs allow multiple tasks or users to share the same GPU (similar to CPU threading).

-The current cluster architecture does not contain any MIGs, but this may change in the future.
+There are two types of MIG GPUs inside the EIDFGPUS the Nvidia A100 3G.20GB GPUs and the Nvidia A100 1G.5GB GPUs which equate to ~1/2 and ~1/7 of a full Nvidia A100 40 GB GPU.

 The current specification of the EIDFGPUS is: